dorogoy/zipline-mcp/.kilocode/rules/memory-bank/context.md

   - Implemented command parsing to handle folder information retrieval
   - Updated README.md with detailed documentation for the INFO command and LIST changes
   - All tests pass with proper error handling and API integration
+- Enhanced remote folder management with DELETE command:
+  - Extended `src/remoteFolders.ts` module with deleteFolder function to remove folders
+  - Added comprehensive unit tests in `src/remoteFolders-delete.test.ts` covering various scenarios
+  - Enhanced `remote_folder_manager` tool in `src/index.ts` to support DELETE command
+  - Updated README.md with detailed documentation for the DELETE command
+  - All tests pass with proper error handling and API integration

 ## Next Steps

-- Remote folder management functionality with INFO command and enhanced LIST output is complete.
+- Remote folder management functionality with INFO command, enhanced LIST output, and DELETE command is complete.
 Ready for production use.